 The SDWA-DWSRF amendments in the 2017 Water Infrastructure Improvements for the Nation Act (Pub.
-L. 114-332) (2017 WIIN Act - EPA memorandum dated June 6, 2017) states that the "Administrative" amount used may be the greater of \$400,000 or 4% of the Cap Grant amount.
-The State plans to use the maximum allowable for "Administrative" purposes from the FFY2021 Cap Grant.
+L. 114-332) (2017 WIIN Act - EPA memorandum dated June 6, 2017) states that the Administrative Set-Asides that can be taken (the greatest of: \$400,000, 1/5 percent of the current valuation of the fund, or an amount equal to 4 percent of all grant awards to the fund for the fiscal year.
+The State plans to use the maximum allowable for "Administrative" purposes from the FFY2022 Cap Grant.
+The State also plans to use the 2.58% for "Administrative" purposes from the FFY2022 BIL Supplemental Cap Grant.
 Costs beyond this amount will be paid from the funds generated by the 5% administrative fee taken from loan repayments.

-The state will continue to exercise its right to reserve the Administrative amounts from previous Cap Grants.
+The state will continue to exercise its right to reserve the administrative amounts from previous Cap Grants.
 Reserving previous years' 4% administrative set-aside can ensure that the Program will continue to operate with an adequate DWSIRLF staff for proper management of the Program.